 All military units have an established welfare support structure to call upon.
 Local management of this is carried out by The Royal Naval Divisional System, Army Unit Welfare Officers and RAF Personnel staffs.
 Although these organisations are service specific, when serving in joint units, serving personnel and their families can access whichever welfare organisation is best suited to meet their needs.
 Beyond this there is an extensive support network that can be accessed by the armed forces community.
 This network is outlined below, with additional information for reservists and veterans detailed within the ‘Other Information’ section.

 Royal Navy Royal Marines Welfare.
 Royal Navy Royal Marines Welfare (RNRMW) offer confidential advice and welfare support for all Royal Naval and Royal Marine personnel and their families.
 They work to a single point of contact called the RNRMW Portal, which allows easy access to all welfare services for families, service personnel and unit staff.
-The portal can be accessed by telephone, 02392 728777, or by e-mail at firstname.lastname@example.org.
-More information on the service provided by RNRMW can be found here.
+The portal can be accessed by telephone 02392 728777, with more information on the service provided by RNRMW found here.
 If ongoing face to face support is required, this will be discussed and accessed by the Portal and the caller will be allocated a caseworker at the most appropriate welfare office.

 RAF – SSAFA Support.
 In addition to the wider support available through SSAFA, the RAF has commissioned a UK based personal support and social work service.
 Support is controlled on a regional basis, with all large and medium sized stations having SSAFA fieldworkers.
 The personal support and social work service can be accessed by all RAF personnel, including Reserves, and their families.
 More information on this support service, as well as regional contact details, can be found at SSAFA Support.
-Help and advice concerning domestic abuse is also available by phoning SSAFA direct on 0207 4639255 (0207 4639358 for out of hours).
+Help and advice concerning domestic abuse is also available by phoning SSAFA direct on 03000 111 723, or by e-mail on psswsRAF@ssafa.org.uk (0207 4639358 for out of hours).

 Forcesline.
 Forcesline is a free, confidential telephone helpline and e-mail service run by SSAFA.
 Experienced staff provide a supportive listening and signposting service for current and former members of the Armed Forces and their families.
 The relevant telephone numbers are: